Trails of Tears: Reception

 Raul d'Gama Rose of All About Jazz awarded the album 5 stars, calling it "a monumental undertaking and a major work," and writing: "This is Coursil's musical Way of the Cross, one that unfolds like a sharp angular liturgy that is sure to become part of the literature of the trumpet...
 Trails of Tears is the work of a musician with a magical, burnished horn, who stands head and shoulders above most trumpeters practicing their craft today."

 Steve Greenlee of The Boston Globe included Trails of Tears in his article "Jazz's Top Albums of 2011," calling it "absolutely stunning."
-Stereophile's Jon Iverson stated: "This is one of the saddest, most beautiful records I've heard," and included it in his article titled "Records to Die For 2017."
+Stereophiles Jon Iverson stated: "This is one of the saddest, most beautiful records I've heard," and included it in his article titled "Records to Die For 2017."

 John Murph, writing for DownBeat, commented: "Trails of Tears gets too fascinated with exposition and pays little attention to discernible narrative arc," but praised 'The Removal," stating that "the ensemble engages in heady dialogue...
 All of the musicians become more concerned with textural and sonic exploration rather than conventional melody.
 Yet it conveys the theme wonderfully."